Home - Soup and Stew - Homemade Roasted Tomato Soup with Fresh Tomatoes

 Thick and creamy roasted tomato soup is dairy-free.

-When my kids were home from school on a sick day, I loved to join them on the couch, wrapped up in a blanket with bowls of warm soup.
+When my kids were home from school on a sick day, I loved to join them on the couch, wrapped up in a blanket with bowls of warm homemade soup.

 Letting the all the noise in your life go quiet sometimes is obviously good for the soul.
 And you know what else is?
 Making homemade roasted tomato soup!